utkarsh530/GPUODEBenchmarks/README.md

 **_NOTE:_**  This repository is meant to contain scripts for benchmarking existing ensemble ODE solvers.
 For external purposes, one can directly use the solvers from the respective libraries.

-### Performance comparsion with other open-source ensemble ODE solvers
+### Performance comparison with other open-source ensemble ODE solvers
 <img src="https://github.com/utkarsh530/GPUODEBenchmarks/blob/main/paper_artifacts/figures/Lorenz_unadaptive.png" alt="drawing" width="50%"/>

 ### Works with NVIDIA, Intel, AMD and Apple GPUs